What do baby chicks eat?

 It's how chicks can be sent by post from hatcheries with nothing to eat or drink in their container.

-So don't worry that your chick's still in the incubator without food or drink while she dries out and fluffs up.
+So don't worry that your newly hatched chicken's still in the incubator without food or drink while she dries out and fluffs up.
 She'll be fine for now.

 I generally leave my chicks to dry out in the incubator for between 6 and 12 hours after they've hatched.
 Once they're dry, fluffed up and reasonably active, into the brooder they go.